-If you love autumn colors, learn how to preserve fall leaves to keep them around a bit longer!
+If you love autumn colors, learn how to preserve fall leaves to keep them around longer!
+(First published October 25, 2015; this post is updated and republished to improve the content.)

-Learn how to collect, press, and preserve fall leaves.
+Learn how to collect, press, and preserve fall leaves with the step-by-step leaf-preserving instructions below.
 Preserved autumn leaves make a great natural supply for arts and crafts.
-Once preserved, fall leaves can be used to make nature art and leaf crafts of all kinds!
-Most green leaves can be preserved using the same leaf preserving techniques.
+Once preserved, fall leaves can be used to make gorgeous nature art and leaf crafts.
+Most fresh green leaves can be preserved using the same leaf-preserving techniques.

-There are several ways to preserve leaves; scroll down for step-by-step instructions on an easy leaf preserving method, and find links to learn how to preserve autumn leaves in a few other ways!
+There are several ways to preserve leaves; scroll down for step-by-step instructions for an easy leaf-preserving method, and find links to learn how to preserve autumn leaves using a few other simple techniques!
 You may also like this list of Fall Nature Crafts.

 Collect, Press, and Preserve Leaves for Nature Crafts and Art Projects

 Do you like to hunt for and collect colorful, beautiful leaves in the fall?
 Searching for gorgeous autumn leaves is one of my daughter’s favorite fall activities.
-And we both love to create nature crafts, and art projects with the gorgeous array of fall leaves that we find.
+We both enjoy creating new nature crafts and art projects with the gorgeous array of fall leaves we find.

 It’s important to remember that preserving leaves is an inexact science with varied results.
 It is impossible to preserve leaves to look as bright and remain supple as the day you found them.
-And this makes it best to approach each leaf preservation technique like a scientist and choose one or two that you like best!
+This makes it best to approach each leaf preservation technique like a scientist and choose one or two you like best!
+You might also enjoy 10 Ways to Play and Learn with Fall Leaves.

 Craft Supplies Needed to Preserve Autumn Leaves

 To preserve autumn-colored or green leaves, You can also use beeswax, glycerin, waxed paper, or a laminator to preserve autumn and green leaves.
-Scroll down to look at the resources at the bottom of this page for more information about how to preserve leaves with the other methods listed.
+Scroll down to look at the resources at the bottom of this post for more information about how to preserve leaves using the other methods mentioned above.

 - Medium leaf press, large plant press, a microwave plant press, OR cardstock, and a stack of heavy books.